Share

 Tutorials teach audiences how to do a specific task or skill, from makeup to cooking to DIY.
 Tutorials usually involve step-by-step instructions that guide the viewer on how to complete a task, including tips to help the viewer get the best results.

-In a tutorial, people are likely to show the products they use to help viewers pick the right one.
+In a tutorial, people are likely to show products they are using to help viewers pick out the right product.
 For instance, people sharing beauty content may show how to draw the perfect winged liner and even share eyeliners they use that have the right texture for the same.

 6. Unboxing

-These UGC videos are most popular for tech products, beauty, fashion items, and subscription box services.
+These UGC videos are most popular for tech products, beauty, and fashion items, as well as subscription box services.

-Pro-tip: Brands can reshare these unboxing videos to hype up new products.
+Pro-tip: Brands can reshare these unboxing videos especially to hype up new products.

 7. Educational